UniversalScientificTechnologies/AIRDOSC01/README.md

 # AIRDOSC01B - AIRDOS dosimeter with scintillator-based sensor
 *AIRDOS-C Scintillation detector of ionizing radiation with a full production specification available.
 The device can be further modified according to specific requirements.
-The character of its construction makes it especially suitable for placement into UAVs.*
+The character of its construction makes it suitable for placement into UAVs.*

 ![AIRDOS-C front panel](/doc/src/img/AIRDOSC01A_box_front.jpg)